timfoley/StreamCatcher/README.md

 - [ ] catch errors!
 - [ ] where to write component logic (App vs MoviesContainer vs MovieDetails etc.)
 - [ ] permanently save movie streaming links to state
-- [ ] for the first batch of movies, choose a random offset between 1-4
+- [x] for the first batch of movies, choose a random offset between 1-4
-- [ ] add more info to movie details
 - [ ] auto-generate source filter checkboxes based on presence in state (contact.eirving)